 - Third-party – independent EHS audits conducted by external experts every three years.

-RAI’s subsidiaries manage environmental performance by measuring, monitoring and reporting key environmental metrics such as GHG emissions, energy efficiency, water consumption and waste disposal.
-The data they report are verified by an independent third party.
+RAI’s subsidiaries continue to manage environmental performance by measuring, monitoring and reporting key environmental metrics such as GHG emissions, energy efficiency, water consumption and waste disposal.

 Our operating companies strive for sustainable operations and continuous improvement because it is the right thing to do.
 We are proud that our companies’ efforts have been recognized by various external stakeholders, such as: